web-goddess/MUGicalNode/README.md

   * You should enable the `Time to live attribute` and set the TTL attribute to `deletedate`.
 * Make sure the regions in the lambda matches where you set up your SQS queue, DynamoDB, and your parameter store!
 * Make sure your lambda execution role has permissions to access the parameter store!
-* You need to set up a CloudWatch rule to trigger the lambda to run every minute.
+* Create a trigger on the lambda that uses the SQS queue `meetupgroups`.
+Set the batch size to 1.
-  * The target should be set to your lambda function.

 ## /src/makecalendar